 - Learn to say no and to delegate.
 Nobody wants to be the bad guy.
 But if you say yes to every request, you’ll quickly find yourself stretched to the breaking point.
 Time becomes your enemy, and stress and fatigue become regular companions.
 It’s okay to say no. If you say, “I’m already committed to so many projects that I wouldn’t be able to devote time or energy to this one,” people will understand and appreciate your honesty.
 If you agree to do a project when you’re already overloaded and do it halfheartedly, neither you nor the person you’re helping will feel good about it in the end.

 - Don’t be ruled by guilt.
 You have the opportunity to be very good at a few things or very mediocre at many things.
 Choose the few things that mean the most to you, and dedicate yourself to them.

 - Delegate tasks that don’t have to have your fingerprints on them.
 Can another person be responsible for making sure your newsletter is printed and mailed?
 What other projects can be handed off?

-His actions sent a message to kids that they weren’t important, and that what they were supposed to be doing in class wasn’t important, either.
+- Arrive on time.
+When you’re late, you send a message to kids that they aren’t important, and that what they are supposed to be doing in class isn’t important, either.